Bus services - help the council plan the route forward

 Cllr Dr Mark McClelland, Cabinet Member for Transport, said:

 National funding of this scale to improve bus services is a unique and exciting opportunity and one that we're determined to capitalise on.
 In a vast rural county like Wiltshire, public transport connects our communities, brings people together and runs through the heart of the county.

 I encourage as many people as possible to take part in our short survey, including those who don't currently use buses, as this will provide us with vital information as we make our local bus services plans.
 We want to improve services in the county, so to get passengers' insights, habits and their thoughts on how the pandemic has affected things will prove to be really useful.

 The feedback received will really help shape our thoughts and make a difference to our plans.
 I thank everyone for taking the time out to support us.

 The survey will run until 23 August 2021.
-It can be found online at Bus Service Improvement Plan survey and hard copies will soon be available at libraries and the council's main hubs.
+It can be found online at Snap Survey: Moving traffic enforcement survey 17 May 2023 - 28 June 2023 and hard copies will soon be available at libraries and the council's main hubs.

-More information about the Government's Bus Back Better can be found at Government Bus Back Better webpage.
+More information about the Government's Bus Back Better can be found at GOV.UK: Policy paper - Bus back better.